-Cranial mononeuropathy III is a problem with the function of the third cranial nerve that causes double vision and eyelid drooping.
+Cranial mononeuropathy III is a nerve disorder.
+It affects the function of the third cranial nerve.
+As a result, the person may have double vision and eyelid drooping.

 Causes may include:

 Other symptoms may occur if the cause is a tumor or swelling of the brain.
-Decreasing alertness is a serious sign, because it could be a sign of brain damage or impending death.
+Decreasing alertness is serious, because it could be a sign of brain damage or impending death.

 An eye examination may show:

 Your health care provider will do a complete examination to determine the possible effect on other parts of the nervous system.
 Depending on the suspected cause, you may need:

 You may need to be referred to a doctor who specializes in vision problems related to the nervous system (neuro-ophthalmologist).

 Some people get better without treatment.
 Treating the cause (if it can be found) may relieve the symptoms.

 Treatment may include:

 Some patients will respond to treatment.
 A few cases result in permanent eye drooping or loss of eye movement.